Kinetic Interacting Particle Langevin Monte Carlo: Nonasymptotic Analysis

 \section{Nonasymptotic Analysis}

 In this section, we provide the convergence results for both the analytic and numerical schemes in the nonasymptotic regime.
 In Section~\ref{sec:assumptions}, we lay out our assumptions about our target measure.
-In Section~\ref{sec:proofstrat}, we introduce the proof strategy for reader's convenience, which can be also useful for extending and proving similar results leveraging the same structure as we do.
-In Section~\ref{sec:conv}, we provide the full nonasymptotic bounds -- in particular, in Section~\ref{sec:conv_stationary}, we identify the stationary measure for \ref{eq:KIPLD} and show an exponential convergence rate to it, as well as, its concentration onto the MMLE solution $\bar{\theta}_\star$ as $N$ grows.
-Following this, in Section~\ref{sec:numerical}, the error bounds for the two algorithms are provided, thus allowing us to identify the convergence rate of \ref{eq:KIPLMC1} and \ref{eq:KIPLMC2} to the MMLE solution $\bar{\theta}_\star$, which is discussed in \ref{sec:err_rate}.
+In Section~\ref{sec:proofstrat}, we introduce the proof strategy for the reader's convenience, which may be useful for extending and proving similar results.
+In Section~\ref{sec:conv}, we provide the full nonasymptotic bounds -- in particular, in Section~\ref{sec:conv_stationary}, we identify the stationary measure for KIPLD and show an exponential convergence rate to it, as well as, its concentration onto the \gls*{mmle} solution $\bar{\theta}_\star$ as $N$ grows.
+Following this, in Section~\ref{sec:numerical}, the error bounds for the two algorithms are provided, allowing us to identify the convergence rate of \gls*{kiplmc1} and \gls*{kiplmc2} to the \gls*{mmle} solution $\bar{\theta}_\star$.